Canadian Fundamentals Of Nursing Potter

 • Active listening: Paying close attention to both verbal and non-verbal cues.

-• Therapeutic communication techniques: Using techniques such as open-ended questions, reflection, and summarization to facilitate communication.
+• Therapeutic communication techniques: Using techniques such as open-ended questions, reflection, and summarization to help with communication.

 • Assertiveness: Expressing one's needs and opinions respectfully and clearly.